thingsapart/EBB-pwm-peristaltic-stepper/README.md

 8. Compiling ASCOM driver from source code.
 9. Alternatively using pre-compiled ASCOM driver installer.
 10. How to use ASCOM driver (Using N.I.N.A).
-11. Notes about INDI linus driver.
+11. Notes about INDI linux driver.